Junior ISA allowance 2021/2022

 If you choose to transfer a CTF into a JISA, the value of the CTF will not count towards your new JISA allowance.

 An award-winning ISA

 Transfer a Junior ISA to us and benefit from an award-winning service at the low price of just £9.99 per month.
 In return, you will enjoy access to our full range of services, news and insight, as well as £7.99 free credit each month to use against any trade.
-We are proud to have been named Best ISA Provider at the 2019 City of London Wealth Management Awards.
+We are proud to have been named Best Stocks & Shares ISA Provider at the 2021 Online Personal Wealth Awards.

 The value of any investment can go down as well as up and your child might not get back what was originally invested.
 The tax treatment of a junior ISA depends on individual circumstances and tax rules may change.
 If you’re unsure about the suitability of a junior ISA or any investment please speak to a suitably qualified financial adviser.